jzurner1/cyber_learning_path/blog.md

 - To remove an array item, do unset arrayname[item index].
 To set an array item, do arrayname[item index]='new item'.
 - Bash also has conditional statements.
 There is no punctuation or brackets at all besides square brackets around the item being tested, such as if [ something ].
 The next line would simply be then, the next line what happens, the next line else, the next something else that happens, and the last must be fi.
 - Unlike other languages that use operators such as ==, bash uses what looks like flags.

+### Day 9

+`3/25/22`

+- A uniform resource locator (URL), also known as a web address, is a unique identifier for resources on the internet.
+When typed into an address bar, DNS resolution is used to match it to an IP address and then take you to the website.
+- The first part of a URL specifies the protocol needed to access a resource, which is why most URLs begin with http or https.
+Most of them are then followed by ://.
+- The main part of the URL, the domain, includes subdomains, a second-level domain, and a top-level domain, which can be read about below.
+- The last major section is the path, which specifies which location to access on the web server.
+This could be something like /shop/.
+- In addition, there may be a query with parameters such as ?=value.
+On some website such as Wikipedia, there may be a fragment (such as #history) that sets the location on the page.
+- All URLs also contain a port which is usually hidden, for example :port80.
+Ports 80 and 443 are the most common for webservers.
+- A top-level domain (TLD) is the ending of the domain, such as .com, .net, or .org.
+- There are two types of TLDs, generic TLD (gTLD) and country code TLD (ccTLD).
+Originally, gTLDs were supposed to indicate the type of organization in charge of the website (such as .gov for a government) and ccTLDs were supposed to indicate geographic area (such as .ca for Canada).
+There are now over 2000 TLDs due to high demand.
+- A second-level domain is the main part of the domain, such as google in google.com.
+A second-level domain is limited to 63 characters involving a-z, 0-9, and hyphens (not at the beginning or end).
+- A subdomain is to the left of a second-level domain, such as admin.google.com.
+Each subdomain has the same length and character limits as a second-level domain, but multiple subdomains can be attached for a maximum of 253 characters.
+- There are multiple types of DNS records.
+A records resolve to IPv4 addresses; AAAA records resolve to IPv6 addresses; CNAME records resolve to another domain name; MX records resolve to the address of the servers that handle the email for the domain being queried; and TXT records are just plaintext fields.
+- You look up a domain in a search bar.
+Your computer first checks to see if the website is in the local cache, meaning it has been visited recently.
+If it hasn't, a request is made to your recursive DNS server.
+Recursive DNS servers are usually hosted by your ISP.
+- The recursive DNS server also has a local cache shared by everyone using your ISP.
+If the website still isn't found, it is sent to the internet's root DNS servers. - - These root DNS servers recognize the TLD in the URL you provided, and you will be referred to the correct TLD server.
+- The TLD server contains information on where to find the authoritative server (also known as the nameserver) for your DNS request.
+The authoritative server is responsible for holding the DNS records for a particular domain name.
+- When the DNS record is found, it will be sent back to your device and a copy may be sent to the recursive DNS server where a copy will be saved for future requests.
+This copy lasts as long as its time-to-live (TTL) value, in seconds.